 - Introduction to Ragas: Bhupali, Brindavani Sarang, Des, BeemPalasi, Baageshri

-The ‘Intermediate’ level comprises of the next three chapters which introduce you to some deeper concepts of classical music.
-This level comprises of the following concepts:
+The ‘Intermediate’ level has the next three chapters.
+These chapters introduce you to some deeper concepts of classical music.
+This level discusses the following concepts:

 - Various styles of singing

 - Taanpura: Its parts and learning about how to tune it